 In the elementary class children work together to accomplish group and individual academic and social goals.

 Our curriculum is based on the Common Core Curriculum as well as inquiry- based learning.
 Students come to class eager to learn and ask questions and we work together to answer those questions through research, group work and individualized instruction.

 We have a strong community within our school and we are lucky to participate in activities with the primary and sprouts classes on a weekly basis.

-The primary students always prove to be amazingly quick learners.
-Obviously much of the material discussed with the older students is not exactly within their abilities, but the themes remain the same and their abilities are still quite amazing.
+The primary students focus on the same themes as the elementary class, but the exploration happens at their pace.
 Like the older students, they learn to identify the plant life at our school.
 They have a healthy garden for their classroom and study both plants and insects.
 We focus on studying things we can observe directly and seasonally.
 The students have tracked animals through the snow while learning about habitats.
 We have studied local birds with the help of the local Audubon Society.
 Our teachers merge our school theme and curriculum with what the children are interested in learning about.
 Learning in the Primary Program is a hands-on, child-led experience. [/fruitful_tab]

 - Music class and activities are taught weekly and interspersed into the day in all of our classrooms